Article

 The H-1B classification caters to three categories of international individuals, commonly known as ‘beneficiaries’:

-Learn how to secure US work visas efficiently so you can get your team operational in the US in a fraction of the time.
+Watch our on-demand webinar: US work visas (featuring the H-1B).
+You’ll learn how to secure US work visas efficiently to get your team operational in the US in a fraction of the time.
+Watch now.

 What are the eligibility requirements for the H-1B visa?